 - 1 Add cumin seeds to cold water in a small saucepan.

-- 2 Bring to a boil over medium heat, then reduce to a simmer for 3โ5 minutes.
+- 2 Bring to a boil, then simmer for 3–5 minutes.

-- 3 Remove from heat and allow to cool slightly โ do not drink boiling liquid.
+- 3 Remove from heat and let it cool a bit.

 How Much Cumin Water Per Day?